Skin school, Acne, Anti-aging, Skincare

 After restarting with tretinoin:

-• minimize the dose – restart with smaller amounts of cream;
+• Use smaller amounts of cream;

-• use it once every 2-3 days;
+• Use it once every 2-3 days;

-• hydrate more
+• Hydrate more

-• moisturize more
+• Moisturize more

 Tolerance usually improves with continued use in 3-4 weeks.
 Then you can use tretinoin nightly.